Sandy007-coder/password-strength-analyzer/README.md

 **CipherGuard** is a full-stack cybersecurity platform that analyses password strength in real time using Shannon entropy calculation, a 10-rule scoring engine, and PBKDF2-HMAC-SHA256 cryptographic hashing.
 Passwords flagged as weak or medium receive a securely generated replacement suggestion.
 All saved records are stored as cryptographic hashes — plain text never touches the database.

-Built as a Final Year Cybersecurity Engineering project, the platform demonstrates production-grade secure coding practices, REST API design, and a professional security-themed UI.
+Built as a Cybersecurity Engineering project, the platform demonstrates production-grade secure coding practices, REST API design, and a professional security-themed UI.

 ---